It All Starts With Hope: Continued

 By Derick Turner

 Hope leads to faith

 When I began blogging I found myself using the word “Hope” a lot more in my every day conversation.
 I have a friend who teases me still about how much I say it.

 For me, Hope is an ever present emotion that pushes me forward through any trial or doubt.
 Hope has become a central component of my life.

 I’ve learned about Hope since I was a child.
 I knew the word appeared in scriptures, I knew it was a part of every heartwarming story I had heard.
 I knew that Hope was important, but I was curious about the significance of this word so I did some research.

-In an article I found through a quick online search for “the relationship of Hope and Faith”, you will find an excellent short article written by Shannon Kincaid, Ph.D. and Philip Pecorino, Ph.D., representing the 10th chapter of their work Philosophy of Religion for Queensborough Community College of The City University of New York.
+An online search for “the relationship of Hope and Faith” reveals an excellent short article written by Shannon Kincaid, Ph.D. and Philip Pecorino, Ph.D., representing the 10th chapter of their work Philosophy of Religion for Queensborough Community College of The City University of New York.

 In this article is a line that states “On these grounds, faith is an expression of a current state of affairs; it represents a belief that actually exists.
 Yet hope is different.
 It is directed towards the future.
 Where faith expresses a fact about the present, hope is directed at a future state of affairs.”

 I’ve known since my childhood that it was important to have faith.
 Faith precedes miracles, right?
 I have always tried to walk by faith, but now I was learning that while faith is important, it is based on the present.
 That means it was developed through our past and has evolved to the level of faith we now poses.